 France and Poland team up to block a trade pact with South America, fearing cheap agricultural imports.
 Opposition to a trade agreement with the United States grows in Germany and Italy, possibly dooming the Transatlantic Trade and Investment Partnership.
 Countries in Central Europe feel squeezed in between their former occupier Russia and an accommodating Germany.

-It’s as though the last few weeks have been a preview of what the European Union might look like without the United Kingdom.
+The last few weeks have been a preview of what the European Union might look like without the British.

 Worst of both worlds

 Few of the arguments for leaving stand up to scrutiny.

 The money Britain spends on membership each year is more than offset by what the country gains from being in the single market.
 It could presumably negotiate preferential trade access, similar to the arrangements Norway and Switzerland have.
 But non-EU countries in what is called the European Economic Area still have to pay for the privilege and adopt most EU laws and regulations, except in agriculture and fisheries.

 Surely that would be the worst of both words?
 Britain would still pay, it could still be bossed around by EU mandarins, but it wouldn’t have control over either.
 No wonder Norway has advised the British against taking it as a model.

 Proponents of an exit argue that Britain’s voice isn’t heard in Brussels anyway.
 The country is outvoted more often than most in the European Council and the European Parliament.
 Prime Minister David Cameron couldn’t block the appointment of Jean-Claude Juncker, an avowed federalist, to the European Commission presidency.
 Nor could he stop countries that use the euro from deepening fiscal and monetary integration.